spyrosfoniadakis/about/life-long learning.md

 ## Life-long learning
 In an effort to keep up to date with advancements in software technology, followed a variety of online courses in various areas including Microservices Architecture, Spring Framework, Deep Learning and Big Data.

-### Agile Framework
+### Agile Methodology
- - Agile Foundations - LinkedIn, Dec 2021
+ - Agile Foundations - LinkedIn, Nov 2021

 ### Spring, Spring Boot & Microservices
 - Spring: Spring Security - LinkedIn, Nov 2021